idiap/bob/doc/TutorialsArrays.rst

 ~~~~~~

 |project| currently does not provide `Matlab`_ mex interface.
 Nevertheless, it
-is possible to load and save simple `.mat` files, thank to the `MatIO`_
+is possible to load and save simple `.mat` files, thanks to the `MatIO`_
 library.
-However, complex data such as `Matlab`_ structure are not supported.
+However, complex data such as `Matlab`_ structures are not supported.
 Be aware that `Matlab`_ also support the `HDF5`_ file format.
 For more
 details, please have a look at :doc:`TutorialsIO`.